 Function that builds a dictionary telling whether or not each ConstraintData and BlockData object in a model is active.
 Uses the objects' ids as the hash.

-- Parameters b A Pyomo Block to be searched for active components - Returns A dictionary mapping id of constraint and block data objects to a bool indicating if they are active idaes.core.util.dyn_utils.get_derivatives_at(b, time, pts)
+Parameters b - A Pyomo Block to be searched for active components idaes.core.util.dyn_utils.get_derivatives_at(b, time, pts)